Lamden/docs/docs/wallet/accounts_linked_overview.md

 sidebar_label: Overview
 ---

-A Linked Account is an ancount created in your Lamden Wallet by a website that you have approved to interact with your Lamden Wallet.
+A Linked Account is an account created in your Lamden Wallet by a website that you have approved to interact with your Lamden Wallet.
 This approval is done via a popup window when you visit the website.

-Each website that you interact with will have it's own Linked Account.
-This lets you, as the user, control how much of your TAU that application has access to.
+Each website that you interact with will have its own Linked Account.
+This lets you, as the user, control how much of your TAU that each application has access to.

 This is an example of what a linked account looks like in the Lamden Wallet.